 - Skin reactions - for example an allergy to a bite or sting or medicine.

 - Deep vein thrombosis (DVT).
 This is a blood clot in the deep blood vessels, which most commonly affects the calf.
 You are more at risk of a DVT if you have recently had a period of time when you didn't move very much.
 Examples include a long plane journey, an illness, an operation.
-If you have cancer or are having treatment for cancer, your risk is also increased.
+If you have cancer, your risk is also increased.